Online Student Center 1600x900

 To be eligible to participate in the Pro Bono Scholars Program, St. John’s Law students:

-• May not have registered for, or completed, a Law School practicum
+• May not have registered for, or completed, a Law School practicum; and

 St. John’s Pro Bono Scholars fulfill the Program’s requirements through placements in one of the Law School’s in-house or partner clinics.
-Students apply for their clinic placement in the spring of their 2L year (full-time students) or 3L year (part-time students).
+Students apply for their clinic placement in the spring of their 2L year (full-time students) or 3L year (part-time students) or must have already participated in a clinic where they want a placement.

 • Bankruptcy Advocacy Clinic